byu-oit/aws-scatter-gather/README.md

         - *name* - The name of the function.
         - *sns* - The SNS instance to use.
 This cannot be defined if passing in a function instead of an object for the response parameter.
         - *handler* - The handler function to call.
+        - *bypass* - If a circuit breaker is being used, the function to call if the upstream API is down.

 *Returns* a function that can take one or two arguments.
 The first arguments is the data to have the response process.
 The second parameter is an optional callback function.
 If the callback is omitted then a Promise will be returned.